deondrae4088/WebMd_chat/README.md

  </div>
 <div align="center">
  <h2>Description </div>
 MedAI is a chatbot designed to assist users with medical inquiries using machine learning and natural language processing.
 The project is in early stages, with a focus on building a clean and structured medical Q&A dataset and preparing for model training and evaluation.
+The MedQuad dataset provides a comprehensive source of medical questions and answers for natural language processing.
+With over 43,000 patient inquiries from real-life situations categorized into 31 distinct types of questions, the dataset offers an invaluable opportunity to research correlations between treatments, chronic diseases, medical protocols and more.
+Answers provided in this database come not only from doctors but also other healthcare professionals such as nurses and pharmacists, providing a more complete array of responses to help researchers unlock deeper insights within the realm of healthcare

 ## 🛠️ INSTALLATION